 Random workouts will challenge the body, but they do NOT provide a consistent stimulus that your body must adapt to, grow, and improve.

 Pick some of the movements mentioned, perhaps add some supplemental work that focuses on your weaknesses, improves joints range of motion, specifically trains the shoulders, or lower back… and get surf training.

-Surf Training Success is a complete, step by step guide to progressive surf fitness training I designed…. that essentially gives you all the secrets of professional level surf training, injury prevention, and all the moves, exercises, and stretches you need to be working on.
+Surf Athlete Training Program is a complete, step by step guide to progressive surf fitness training I designed…. that essentially gives you all the secrets of professional level surf training, injury prevention, and all the moves, exercises, and stretches you need to be working on.
 Check it out… you’ll dig it.